StephenDev0/StikJIT/user-manual.md

    Get the latest version of [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051) from the AppStore.

 3. **Create a Pairing File:**
    Follow the instructions in the Pairing Guide section to generate a pairing file.
-Afterward, compress (zip) the pairing file.
+Afterward, compress and transfer (zip) the pairing file to your iDevice.

-4. **Transfer the Pairing File:**
-   Share the zipped pairing file with your device.
-It is recommended to email the file to yourself or upload it to a cloud service such as Google Drive or Proton Drive.

 ## How to Use StikJIT